chchen123/pytpc/doc/prelimsLinux.rst

 b) Install Armadillo
 ********************

-`Armadillo <http://arma.sourceforge.net/>`__ is a wrapper that presents a clearn interface to several linear algebra libraries.
+`Armadillo <http://arma.sourceforge.net/>`__ is a wrapper that presents a clean interface to several linear algebra libraries.
 To install Armadillo, it is best to follow the instructions outlined `here <http://arma.sourceforge.net/download.html>`__.
 First, install the reccomended packages based the OS being run.
 Then, in the command line, use wget or an equivalent to download the .tar archive and extract it (use the link above to find the most recent release):

 .. code-block:: shell